Atoms meet symbols: The Theory of Atoms

 They together occupy a 5-dimensional subspace in all cohomology, and just a 3-dimensional subspace in invariant algebraic classes.
 Hence, in the rest we have \(3\)-dimensional invariant algebraic classes, and 5-dimensional classes, as well as a \((p-q)=\pm 1\) piece like \(\mathrm{H}^1(\text{elliptic curve})\).
 Recalling the invariants provided in Equations \eqref{invariants-box}, \eqref{invariants3-box}, we can build the following table labeling the missing atom from the computation $\lambda=0$:

 Now assume, for contradiction, that $X$ is $G$-equivariantly birational to $\mathbb{P}^3$ with some linearizable action of $G$.
 By the Weak Equivariant Factorization Theorem, the atomic content of $X$ must be a sum of the atoms of $\mathbb{P}^3$ and of atoms of $G$-invariant subvarieties of codimension $\geq 2$ (points and curves).
 The atoms of $\mathbb{P}^3$ are all one-dimensional and consist only of Hodge classes, with $\rho^G=1$.
-The atoms of low-dimensional $G$-varieties are listed next:
+The atoms of low-dimensional $G$-varieties are listed next (check, for instance, Lemma \ref{lem:atom-generators}):

 The presence of non-Hodge cohomology in $X$ (the term $h^{2,1}=1$) implies that the atom of an elliptic curve must appear in the decomposition of $X$.
 This atom contributes the vector $(\rho,\rho_G)=(2,2)$.
 Subtracting this from the $\lambda=0$ atom of $X$, the remaining atomic content to be explained is: